Partition or Exchange Agreements

 Which party bears the burden of proof in cases in which the enforceability of a partition or exchange agreement varies depending on when the agreement was executed.
 For those agreements entered into before 1987, the party asserting the agreement should be enforced bears the burden of producing clear and convincing evidence that the agreement was not obtained through duress, fraud, or overreaching and was entered into with informed consent.
 For agreements drafted in 1987 or later, the party that seeks to avoid enforcement of a partition or exchange agreement bears the burden of proof.Meet with a Trusted Dallas Lawyer

 Many Texas couples accrue significant assets throughout their marriage, and it is often practical for them to consider developing partition or exchange agreements to safeguard their rights in the event their relationship ends.
 If you have questions regarding the division of community property before or during a divorce, it is in your best interest to meet with an attorney.
 The trusted Dallas lawyers of McClure Law Group possess the skills and experience needed to help people navigate family-law issues, and if we represent you, we will work diligently towards your desired outcome.
-Our main office is in Dallas, and we frequently meet clients for consultations at our Collin-County office in Plano.
 We help people with family-law matters in Dallas, Rockwall, Fort Worth, Frisco, Irving, McKinney, Richardson, and Garland.
 We also represent parties in family-law cases in cities in Dallas, Rockwall, Collin, Denton, Tarrant, and Grayson Counties.
 You can contact us by calling 214.692.8200 or via our online form to schedule a confidential consultation.